IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "A street with houses illuminated at night under a bright blue daytime sky"

-### 3. `magritte_objects`
+### 3. `Margritte_objects`

-**Description:** Focuses on Magritte's treatment of ordinary objects rendered extraordinary through context or transformation, with the painterly quality that gives his objects their distinctive presence.
+**Description:** Focuses on Margritte's treatment of ordinary objects rendered extraordinary through context or transformation, with the painterly quality that gives his objects their distinctive presence.

 **Best for concepts involving:**
 - Oversized or floating everyday items